jy-shao/Deep-Learning-Projects/Invasive-species-recognition-CNN/readme.md

 ## Environment

-The script of this work was implemented with Environment Python 2.7, Theano 0.8.2 and Keras 1.1.0\.
-It was run on AWS EC2.
+The script of this work was implemented with:

+- Python 2.7
+- Theano 0.8.2
+- Keras 1.1.0
+- Model was trained on AWS EC2.

 ## Scripts